rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenAndBroccoli.rst

    medium-high heat.
 Add the broccoli and cover.
 Steam until the broccoli just turns tender and the water evaporates, about 40 to 50 seconds.
    Transfer the broccoli to a plate.
-Wipe the pan with a paper towel held in a pair of tongs if there’s any water left.
+Wipe the pan with a paper towel held in a pair of tongs if there's any water left.
 4. Add the oil and swirl to coat the bottom.
 Spread the chicken in the skillet in a single layer.
 Allow to cook without touching for 30 seconds, or until the bottom side is browned.
 Flip to cook the other side for a